stephenafamo/bob/website/vs/sqlboiler.md

   * **SQLBoiler**: The same query object is shared for all dialects and query types.
   * **Bob**: Each query type in each dialect is unique.
 * Query Mods:
+  QueryMods are how both packages build queries.
+For example, to add a `WHERE` clause.

-  * **SQLBoiler**: Ths same query mods are used every where, making it possible to craft invalid queries where a mod is used on the wrong query type (e.g. JOINS on a DELETE query)
+  * **SQLBoiler**: The same query mods are used every where, making it possible to craft invalid queries where a mod is used on the wrong query type (e.g. JOINS on a DELETE query)
   * **Bob**: Each query type has its own mods, making it impossible to craft an invalid query.
 * Dialect Support:
   * **SQLBoiler**: Since every feature has to work accross all dialects, it is difficult to support the full range of a dialect or add new dialects.